ammulashiva/physical_design_using_asic/README.md

 ```

- synthesise the code using yosys the schematic is shown below :
+ synthesised the code using yosys and the schematic is shown below :

 ![opt_check_schematic](https://github.com/ammulashiva/physical_design_using_asic/assets/140998900/a7842ea5-88a4-461d-9092-38ef95854817)

-Example 2 :
+**Example 2** :

 ```bash